 The presence in Afghanistan is of course due to the ongoing NATO-led fight against the Taliban.
 Nepal, strategically positioned between China and India, never formally was part of the British Empire, but was under strong British influence for most of the 19th century.

 All of which adds up to 12 countries: SIPER does not count British troops in UK overseas territories such as the Falklands, Gibraltar, Akrotiri (on Cyprus), Bermuda or Ascension, but does include Cyprus in the list of foreign countries in which British troops are stationed.
 Which means SIPER either undercounted (11 instead of 12) or miscounted (no UK troops on Cyprus outside its sovereign base areas).
+(UPDATE, reader comment: "The UK has military establishments on Cyprus, both inside and outside the 2 Sovereign Base Areas.
+The establishments outside of the SBA's include a 'signals unit' that is virtually at the top of Mount Troodos").

 Russia maintains military bases in 9 other countries, many in the 'near abroad': former member states of the Soviet Union.
 These include, according to SIPER, two bases in Armenia, four in Belarus, four in Kazakhstan, one in Kyrgyzstan and seven in Tajikistan.